meganz/sdk/README.md

 The following packages should be available in the system as well:

- - autoconf, autoconf-archive, automake, pkg-config and nasm.
+ - autoconf, autoconf-archive, automake, pkg-config, nasm and libtool.

 You can use any package manager if you have one installed or build and install them from sources